 The pencil machine does require a bit of an upfront cost, but it would be pretty easy to recoup the cost of the machine if awesome pencil designs were offered or maybe even some ever-popular scented pencils were added to the mix!

-For both of these machines, choose an area with a lot of traffic for best results.
+For both of these machines, choose an area with a lot of traffic for best results and send out reminders to parents that these machines are on site for their convenience.

 The dining for donations type of fundraiser is exceptionally easy!